 The market for non-surgical aesthetic procedures has grown significantly over the past several years.
-The American Society of Plastic Surgeons estimates that in 2011 there were over 12.2 million minimally-invasive aesthetic procedures performed, a 6% increase over 2010 and a 123% increase over 2000.
+The American Society of Plastic Surgeons estimates that in 2011 there were over 12.25 million minimally-invasive aesthetic procedures performed, a 6% increase over 2010 and a 123% increase over 2000.
 We believe there are several factors contributing to the growth of these aesthetic procedures, including:

-- Aging of the U.S. Population- The "baby boomer" demographic segment ages 47 to 65 in 2011 represented approximately 80 million people, or 26%, of the U.S. population in 2011.
-The size of this aging segment, and its desire to retain a youthful appearance, has contributed to the growth for aesthetic procedures. - Broader Range of Safe and Effective Treatments- Technical developments have led to safe, effective, easy-to-use and low-cost treatments with fewer side effects, resulting in broader adoption of aesthetic procedures by practitioners.
+- Aging of the U.S. Population- The "baby boomer" demographic segment ages 48 to 66 in 2012 represented approximately 75 million people, or nearly 25%, of the U.S. population in 2012.
+The size and wealth of this aging segment, and its desire to retain a youthful appearance, has contributed to the growth for aesthetic procedures. - Broader Range of Safe and Effective Treatments- Technical developments have led to safe, effective, easy-to-use and low-cost treatments with fewer side effects, resulting in broader adoption of aesthetic procedures by practitioners.
 In addition, technical developments have enabled practitioners to offer a broader range of treatments.
 These technical developments have reduced the required treatment and recovery times, which in turn have led to greater patient demand. - Broader Base of Customers- Managed care and government payer reimbursement restrictions in the United States, and similar payment related constraints outside the United States, may help motivate qualified practitioners from differing specialties to establish or expand their elective aesthetic practices with procedures that are paid for directly by patients.
-As a result, in addition to the core users such as dermatologists and plastic surgeons, many other non-core practitioners, such as gynecologists, family practitioners, primary care physicians, physicians offering aesthetic treatments in non-medical offices, and other qualified practitioners are offering aesthetic procedures.
+As a result, in addition to the core users such as dermatologists and plastic surgeons, many other non-core practitioners, such as gynecologists, family practitioners, primary care physicians, physicians offering aesthetic treatments in non-medical offices, and other qualified practitioners are offering aesthetic procedures. - Wide acceptance of aesthetic procedures and increased focus on body image and appearance.
+According to the ASAPS survey in 2010, 51% of Americans (including 53% of women and 49% of men) approved of cosmetic surgery, and 67% of Americans responded that they would not be embarrassed if their friends or family knew they had undergone a cosmetic procedure.
+Broader social acceptance of aesthetic treatments, and reducing average cost of treatments resulting from competition, has also driven the growth in aesthetic procedures.